hakimnuwair/E-commerce-Project/README.md

 - Explore the available products.
 - For order and cart functionality, register a new account and log in.

-Admin Access
-To access the admin dashboard:
-Login as Admin:
-Use the following credentials:
+Admin Access: To access the admin dashboard, Login as Admin, Use the following credentials:
 -   Username: admin@gmail.com
--   Password: 123123     (Change this to your actual admin password)
+-   Password: 123123

 Admin Dashboard Features:
 -   Manage products (add, edit, delete)